wescale/k8s-advanced-training/ResourceManagement/Exercise-7/README.md

 # exercise-7: Limits per container and inside a namespace

-In this exercise, you will see how to control the maximum resource used in a namspace:
+In this exercise, you will see how to control the maximum resource used in a namespace:
-* LimitRange to defing limits per container
+* LimitRange to defining limits per container
 * ResourceQuota to define limits inside the whole namespace

 ## Start by creating a namespace